 Since January 4th 2011, the Energy Performance of Buildings Directive (EPBD) has required the TM44 regulations inspection of air conditioning systems in buildings with a cooling capacity over 12kW.

 CIBSE TM44 is used as the guidance for air conditioning inspections in the UK, the Republic of Ireland, Malta and Gibraltar.
 The guidance is primarily intended to support inspections which are carried out for compliance with the EPBD

 TM44 refers to the Technical Memorandum published by The Chartered Institution of Building Services Engineers (CIBSE) and which is in fact the guidance document for air conditioning inspections in the UK, Republic of Ireland, Malta and Gibraltar.

-The inspection will also include a review of relevant documentation such as service and maintenance records, F Gas and asset registers, and will also provide advice on compliance with other relevant statutory legislation such as The Fluorinated Gases and Ozone Depleting Substances Regulations (phasing out of HCFC’s such as R22, and the introduction of F Gas qualifications and certification).
+The inspection will also include a review of relevant maintenance records, F Gas and asset registers.
+Along side this we will also provide you with advice on compliance with other relevant statutory legislations such as Ozone Depleting Substances Regulations and The Fluorinated Gases

 The inspection will comment on the maintenance regime and whether or not you need to comply also with the F-gas Regulations and Ozone Depleting Substances Regulations (e.g. R22).
 Owners and/or operators of refrigeration and air conditioning equipment with a rated cooling output greater than 12kW are required to have an air conditioning energy assessment carried out every five years.
 Latest updates to TM44 legislation can be found at the BRE website.